vzvu3k6k/rubygems_org-insert-readme.user.js/README.md

 ## Syntax Highlighting

-As code blocks in README is highlighed with Pygments, you can enable syntax highlighing by adding an userstyle using Pygments CSS classes.
+As code blocks in README is highlighed with Pygments, you can enable syntax highlighing by adding a userstyle using Pygments CSS classes.

 * [RailsCasts style](./userstyles/railscast.user.css)